 Thus a milestone was laid and the temple reflects the grandeur of the Chola Kingdom.

-Inside the Brihadeeswara temple are several idols, paintings along with the main sculpture – huge Shiva Linga(an abstract representation of Lord Shiva) of 29 ft high, which is one of the largest monolithic sculptures.
-It is referred locally as periya samy which means great Lord or Big Shiva.
+Inside the Brihadeeswara temple are several idols, and paintings along with the main sculpture – huge Shiva Linga(an abstract representation of Lord Shiva) of 29 ft high, which is one of the largest monolithic sculptures.
+It is referred to locally as periya samy which means great Lord or Big Shiva.
 And so it is called the BIG temple.

 Temple corridor